yanyongyu/githubkit/docs/usage/authentication.md

 ## OAuth Device Flow Authentication

-OAuth device flow allows you to authenticate as a user without a web browser (e.g., cli tools, desktop apps).
-GitHubKit has built-in support for OAuth device flow.
+OAuth device flow allows you to authenticate as a user without a web browser (e.g., cli tools, desktop apps). githubkit has built-in support for OAuth device flow.
 See [GitHub Docs - Using the device flow](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-user-access-token-for-a-github-app#using-the-device-flow-to-generate-a-user-access-token) for more information.

 Before you start the device flow, you need to create a callback function to display the user code to the user.
-The callback function will be called when the user code is generated, and GitHubKit will poll the server until the user successfully authenticated or code expired.
+The callback function will be called when the user code is generated, and githubkit will poll the server until the user successfully authenticated or code expired.

 ```python
 from githubkit import GitHub, OAuthDeviceAuthStrategy